ojow/actor-method-dispatch/README.md

 // Here we handle replies from provider.askIntData def tellIntDataReply(context: SomeContext)(intData: Int): Unit = {
-  // Replying via the reply address saved in askCollectData thisActor.replyAddress.map(_.sendReply(s"Data collected: $intData")) }
+  // Replying to the saved address when we are ready thisActor.replyAddress.map(_.sendReply(s"Data collected: $intData")) }

 // Using from outside is the same: val result: Future[String] = actor.askCollectData.toFuture
+// Or from another actor:
+actor.askCollectData.handleWith(replyHandler(tellAcceptStringData))
 ```

 See [tests](https://github.com/ojow/actor-method-dispatch/blob/master/src/test/scala/akka/actor) for more examples.